Spine and Orthopedic Center of New Mexico

 With age, the discs cushioning your vertebrae in your neck gradually dry out, which makes the discs more susceptible to tearing or rupturing, leading to neck pain.

 Expect your practitioner at Spine and Orthopedic Center of New Mexico to review your symptoms and go over your medical history.
 They examine your neck and may gently press on your shoulder and neck to feel for trigger (tender) points.
 They may recommend imaging procedures, such as an X-ray or MRI, both of which are available onsite.

 As soon as they diagnose the source of your neck pain, they recommend a treatment plan that typically begins with conservative measures.

 Your treatment plan is customized to your specific condition.
 With a herniated disc, your practitioner may suggest:

-If you need surgery, Dr. Osmani may recommend anterior cervical discectomy and fusion (ACDF).
-During this surgery, he removes your herniated disc and replaces it with a bone graft.
+If you need surgery, the team may recommend anterior cervical discectomy and fusion (ACDF).
+During this surgery, they remove your herniated disc and replace it with a bone graft.
 The graft prevents your vertebrae from rubbing together or collapsing.

-In cases where your neck joints are worn down due to degenerative osteoarthritis and your spinal cord is compressed causing gate, balance problem, and weakness in the extremities, Dr. Osmani may recommend a cervical laminoplasty.
+In cases where your neck joints are worn down due to degenerative osteoarthritis and your spinal cord is compressed causing gate, balance problems, and weakness in the extremities, your specialist may recommend a cervical laminoplasty.
 This is a surgery that relieves pressure on your cervical spinal nerves by repositioning or reshaping bone in your neck.

 To find out more about effective treatment options for neck pain, call Spine and Orthopedic Center of New Mexico today.